 - Secure Cisco routers according to best practices and configure authentication for routing protocols

-This course is appropriate for learners who aim to be network professionals and who have knowledge obtained from Cisco CCNA courses.
-Typical job roles include network engineers, support engineers, systems engineers or network technicians.
+This course is best for learners who are looking to become network professionals, as well as those who have knowledge attained from Cisco CCNA courses.
+Usual job roles include support engineers, network engineers, network technicians, or systems engineers.

-- Operating a medium-sized LAN with multiple switches, supporting VLANs, trunking, and spanning tree
+- Operating medium-sized LANs with several switches, spanning trees, supporting VLANs, and trunking.

-- Configuring and troubleshooting EIGRP and OSPF (IPv4 and IPv6)
+- Troubleshoot and configure EIGRP and OSPF (IPv4 and IPv6)

-- Configuring devices for SNMP, syslog, and NetFlow access
+- Configure devices for syslog, SNMP, licenses and Cisco IOS images.